 What is Mumbai Indians?

 It is a professional cricket team based in Mumbai, India, and plays in the Indian Premier League (IPL).
 The team is one of the most successful franchises in the IPL, having won several championships.
-Owned by Reliance Industries through its subsidiary IndiaWin Sports, the team is known for its strong roster of domestic and foreign players.
+Owned by Reliance Industries through its subsidiary, IndiaWin Sports, the team is recognized for its strong roster of both domestic and international players.
 The team plays its home matches at the Wankhede Stadium in Mumbai.
 It is known for its performances, leadership, and loyal fan base, making it one of the most popular and dominant teams in the IPL.

 2008 – 2010

-In 2008, the Mumbai Indians team introduced their debut logo, symbolizing their ambitions and aspirations during the first season of the Indian Premier League (IPL).
-This emblem was meant to represent the athletes and their unique spirit, energy, and connection to the culture of Mumbai, India’s largest metropolis.
+In 2008, the Mumbai Indians unveiled their debut logo, symbolizing their ambitions for the first season of the Indian Premier League (IPL).
+This emblem was meant to represent the athletes and their unique spirit, energy, and connection to Mumbai’s culture, India’s largest metropolis.

 The cricket club’s name is at the bottom of the logo, split into two lines and aligned to the right.
-The large, bold, and dynamic font creates a sense of strength and confidence, reflecting the players’ determination to win every tournament despite the challenges faced in the early seasons.
+The large, bold, and dynamic font conveys strength and confidence, reflecting the players’ determination to win every tournament despite the challenges they faced in the early seasons.
 The bold letters symbolize resilience, while their slanted shape makes the text visually dynamic.
 The two lines differ slightly:

 – The word “MUMBAI” appears compressed, emphasizing its seriousness and importance.